 The iconic shot stopper was a fans favourite at Real Madrid until his tragic departure from the Bernabeu to Porto.
 Mourinho treated Casillas terribly and was the sole reason behind his move to Portugal.
 The pair had numerous arguments during their time together and the keeper was especially unhappy with Mourinho’s opinion that Madrid couldn’t match Barcelona by pure footballing means.
 Their relationship really became strained in 2011 when Madrid’s starting line-up was leaked to the press ahead of their game against Barca in 2011.
 The manager suspected that Casillas’ journalist girlfriend Sara Carbonero leaked the news.
 Months later after a particularly bad tempered El Clasico derby, Casillas reached out to Xavi in an attempt to calm the waters between both teams for the sake of the national team.
 Mourinho saw this as a breach of the captains responsibilities and a show of weakness to their arch rivals.

-Originally the Brazilian born defender was one of Mourinho’s pets, the manager loved his nonsense approach at the back and was even tipped to join him at Chelsea.
+Originally the Brazilian born defender was one of Mourinho’s pets, the manager loved his no-nonsense approach at the back and was even tipped to join him at Chelsea.
 But after Mourinho’s negative public comments about Casillas, Pepe jumped to the goalkeepers defence, labelling the managers actions as “not adequate”.
-Mourinho responded by taunting Pepe about how he lost his place in the team to Varane, a 19 year old at the time.
+Mourinho responded by taunting Pepe about how he lost his place in the team to Varane, a 19-year-old prospect at the time.

 Similarly to Shaw, Leon was a highly rated youngster when Jose took over the reins at Real Madrid.
 Signed from local minnows, Getafe in 2010, the winger was competing against Ozil and Di Maria for a starting place.
 As the season progressed Mourinho allegedly bullied Leon, singling him out in training for his lack of effort.
 One journalist reported that Mourinho told him he wouldn’t play even if the team plan crashed and he was the only one available.